minhdz-2005/InternetCafe/README.md

 .NET Programming Exercise: Build a simple website using C# Programming Language, using ASP.NET Core and 3 Layer Model MVC (Model - View - Controller).
 - Programming Language: C#
+- ORM: Entity Framwork Core
 - Database: SQL Server
-- Framework: ASP.NET Core, Entity Framwork Core
+- Framework: ASP.NET Core

 About this project:
 This is the learning project